 Korean outlet ETNews also reports that Xiaomi - and another Chinese brand, Oppo - are working with suppliers to obtain the necessary components for production of foldable devices.

 Sources suggest the Xiaomi foldable phone might materialise in the second half of the year, perhaps with the name 'Xiaomi Mix Flex'.
-It's probably too early to learn more about the upcoming Xiaomi foldable phone at its MWC press conference on 24 February.

-It's become obvious that we aren't going to see a foldable Moto in February, but new information from Motorola's VP of Global Product, Dan Dery, points to an imminent release.
+New information from Motorola's VP of Global Product, Dan Dery, points to an imminent release.
 Dery told Engadget the company had "no intention of coming later than everybody else in the market", which suggests we should see a launch before the summer.

 Renders (shown above) of such a device point to it adopting a similar shape and format to the original Razr, but replacing the former physical keyboard with more screen.
-Of course these are merely concepts.

 Dery says he has been impressed by the design of Huawei's Mate X, but the outer-screen design could be easily scratched.
 Instead, Motorola is working on a "plastic OLED device with plastic film on top", but the screen will not be on the outside.